Soul Nomad & the World Eaters: Main characters

-The protagonist's childhood friend and a member of Sepp, a race of bovine-like people, she tends to one-up the main character, despite having a poor memory.
+The protagonist's childhood friend and a member of Sepp, a race of bovine-like people.
+She tends to one-up the main character, despite having a poor memory.
 Her village was destroyed by a cult that worships the World Eater Thuris as a god.
-Her parents were both killed by the cult and became Crimson Tears.
-One of the Tears was used to strengthen the seal on the sword containing Gig when the main character obtains the sword, and the other was used to seal Danette's memory.
-Throughout the game she threatens to snap various people's necks though she never actually does.
-She was tasked with following the main character and ensuring that Gig never took control if he ever did she was to use her other parent's Crimson Tear to further strengthen the seal.
-In the Demon Path storyline Danette joins the resistance against Gig wearing a suit of armour and going by the name the Silent Knight because she can't bear to speak with him after his transformation.
-When things seem futile she sacrifices herself to become a crimson tear to summon Layna from Drazil so they may have a better chance of defeating the Main Character and Gig.
-If the players lose the final battle, the "Good" ending of the Demon Path has Dio of the Evil Eye use Danette's Crimson Tear to seal the Main Character into the sword Gig lived in till he can be redeemed.
-She refers to this as her chance to beat the good back into the Main Character.
+Her parents were killed by the cult and became Crimson Tears; one of the Tears was used to strengthen the seal on the sword containing Gig when the main character obtains the sword, and the other was used to seal Danette's memory.
+Throughout the game, she threatens to snap various people's necks, though she never actually does.
+She was tasked with following the main character and ensuring that Gig never took control, using her other parent's Crimson Tear to further strengthen the seal if he ever did.
+In the Demon Path storyline, Danette joins the resistance against Gig wearing a suit of armour and going by the name the Silent Knight, as she cannot bear to speak with him after his transformation.
+When things seem futile, she sacrifices herself to become a crimson tear and summon Layna from Drazil so they may have a better chance of defeating the main character and Gig.
+If the player loses the final battle, the "Good" ending of the Demon Path has Dio of the Evil Eye use Danette's Crimson Tear to seal the main character into the sword Gig lived in until he can be redeemed.

 Though she is not playable in Disgaea 3, she appears whenever Revya uses Holy Justice, their special combo attack in Soul Nomad.